nilesr/tpm/README.txt

 Type may be one of either "Binary" or "Source"
 Binary packages have pre/post scripts run and are extracted directly to / (or a prefix specified with a command line argument)
 Source packages do NOT have pre/post scripts run on them and are extracted to a temporary directory created with the mktemp command in /tmp/tpm.
 There, ./configure --prefix=/opt/tpm/buckets/(packagename), make and make install are run, returning an error if any of them exit uncleanly.
 Files are then recursively symlinked
-On any install, before installing (we will use the install command) we check to see if there is any conflict with previously installed packages using package recipts.
+On any install, before installing (we will use the install command) we check to see if there is any conflict with previously installed packages using package receipts.
-After installation, the files that were installed and the current version of the package is stored in a reciept on-disk, and the version and name are stored in the client configuration by the daemon
+After installation, the files that were installed and the current version of the package is stored in a receipt on-disk, and the version and name are stored in the client configuration by the daemon